flashback2k14/YeahTimeTracking/README.md

-# YeahTimeTracking
+# Yeah! time tracking

-time tracking webhooks
+This projects implements a webhook api for my time tracking with notion and vercel.